SNEG-DEV/siege-of-avalon/README.md

 Startup launch dialog enable choice of Original/HD/FullHD resolutions and language - if any available - also on old retail releases.

 Tested with "Siege of Avalon Anthology - Chapters 1-6" build 1.1.2001.1104 from 2001 - just copy Siege.exe and DDraw.dll found under releases - and the game can be played in higher resolutions.
-- there are a few menu quirks (Options and Load/Save) - will fix coming days.

 ## How to complie ##
 Install Delphi 10.3.3 or newer - the free Community Edition found at https://www.embarcadero.com/products/delphi/starter will do fine.